benpetit/benpetit.github.io/_posts/2014-3-3-About-me.md

 - Guitar (electric, acoustic): I have have played the guitar since I was 12, and dedicate huge portions of my time to discovering new techniques and styles.
 - Lots of sports, but especially running, tennis, handball and soccer.
 - Travelling and <b>hanging out with cool people!<b>

+<b>Areas of research:</b>
+- Artificial intelligence (from an optimization/complex systems point of view).
+- Quantitative / High frequency trading.